Skip to main content

 #

-What: Greek invention — cold espresso shaken with ice, topped with cold milk foam.
+What: A Greek invention — cold espresso shaken with ice until frothy, topped with cold milk foam.
+It’s everywhere in summer and is genuinely one of the best iced coffees I’ve had anywhere.

 Ouzo (OO-zoh)